 Cardioversion procedures are usually scheduled in advance, although if your symptoms are severe, you may need to have cardioversion in an emergency setting.

-You typically can't eat or drink anything for 12 hours before your procedure.
-Your doctor will tell you whether you should take any of your regular medications before your procedure.
-If you do take medications before your procedure, sip only enough water to swallow your pills.
+You generally can't eat or drink anything for 12 hours before the procedure.
+Your doctor will tell you whether you should take any of your regular medications before the procedure.
+If you do take medications before the procedure, sip only enough water to swallow your pills.

 Before cardioversion, you may have a procedure called a transesophageal echocardiogram to check for blood clots in your heart, which can be dislodged by cardioversion, causing life-threatening complications.
 Your cardiologist will decide if you need a transesophageal echocardiogram before cardioversion.

 In a transesophageal echocardiogram, your throat is numbed and a flexible tube (catheter) with a transducer attached is guided down your throat and into your esophagus, which connects your mouth to your stomach.
 From there, the transducer can obtain more-detailed images of your heart so that your doctor can check for blood clots.